QuentinRa/blog.quentinra.dev/tools/markdown/index.md

 You can learn it in a couple of minutes.
 Here is an [amazing markdown guide](https://www.markdownguide.org/basic-syntax/).

-> All courses of this website is written
+> All courses of this website are written
 > in **Markdown** so you can contribute if you want
 > to 🙇.
 Thanks if you do.